 I.e if you are too confused on how to set your own theme, you can buy a theme with 6-months support from Envato Market.
 They offer a great collection of themes that would definitely fit what you need.

-To figure out small stuff, you can Google and read some websites that could provide information to your technical problem.
+To figure out small stuff, you can Google and read some websites that could provide information about your technical problem.
 And if it’s hard, you can pay for a service.
 It’s simple as that.

 Don’t push yourself and be stressed about something that you don’t understand instead try to ask for help in your community.
 I’m sure they can help!